Tim113/coding_practices/text-analysis/README.md

-# Text Analysis Project Setup
+# Project Structure and Setup

 Analysis is a process, not a product, thus the entire analysis must be reproducible such that the code base can decentralised and worked on